agentmodels/webppl-agents/README.md

-# webppl-gridworld
+# webppl-agents
-Webppl library for generating Gridworld MDPs.
+Webppl library with agents for solving MDPs and POMDPs.
 JS library for displaying Gridworld.

 #Running script in browser